MackEdweise/ScannerQ/README.md

 ScannerQ

-Initial use of Cordova QR Scanner plugin in ionic environment for IKue.
+Cordova QR scanner app in ionic for IKue.